Bill Ray (politician)

-William C. Ray Sr. (April 6, 1922 – September 9, 2013) was an American businessman, politician, and writer.
+Bill C. Ray Sr. (April 6, 1922 – September 9, 2013) was an American businessman, politician, and writer.
 He served as a member of the Alaska Legislature for 22 years (six in the House and an additional 16 in the Senate) as a Democrat representing Juneau.

 Early life

 Bill Ray was born in Anaconda, Montana on April 6, 1922, to Eli and Marchetta Ray, who were of Serbian descent.
 Ray and his family lived in Montana, Idaho, and Oregon.
 After graduating from Wallace High School in Wallace, Idaho, Ray moved to Juneau, Alaska, in 1938 with his family.

 Career

 Ray served in the United States Navy during World War II.
 He was stationed in Adak, Alaska, and Honolulu.
 He was discharged as a chief radioman.
-After leaving the Navy, Ray returned to Juneau and worked as a bartender at the PaMaRay Club, a bar established by his parents along the busy "bar block" on Juneau's South Franklin Street.
+After leaving the navy, Ray returned to Juneau and worked as a bartender at the PaMaRay Club, a bar established by his parents along the busy "bar block" on Juneau's South Franklin Street.
 Ray also worked as a card dealer, a longshoreman, and in commercial fishing.
 He later went into business for himself in Juneau, owning and operating a bar, a liquor store, and a charter boat business.
 He was appointed to serve as a member of the Alaska Alcoholic Beverage Control Board by Governor William A. Egan and later served as chairman of the board.

 Ray was elected as a Democrat to the Alaska House of Representatives in 1964 and then the Alaska Senate in 1970.

 Ray is the namesake of the Bill Ray Center, a government building that housed legislative offices and the Alaska House and Senate Finance Committees during the 2016 extended legislative session.